For urgent consular assistance call

 Medical facilities can rarely handle serious trauma or major medical care cases.

-Ambulances are also limited.
+Ambulances are limited.
 Patients often take taxis or other vehicles to the nearest major hospital.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.